whiteapolo/st-angel/README.md

 ```

 ## notes
-The font I use is ubuntu mono. you can find it [here](https://github.com/whiteapolo/dots-files)
+The font I use is ubuntu mono. you can find it [here](https://github.com/whiteapolo/dots-files) and copy it to /usr/share/fonts

 if you **want** to use your **system defualt** font than:
 ```